-Making a Minnesota Healthcare Power of Attorney
+What is a Minnesota Medical Power of Attorney?

 The person granting control is called the "principal," and the individual or entity receiving authority is called the "agent."
 Designed for residents of Minnesota, this Power of Attorney for health care is made for use in Hennepin County, Ramsey County, Dakota County, and in every other region in the state.
 All Minnesota Medical PoA forms from Rocket Lawyer can be tailored to address your specific situation.
 As a result of this official document, your agent will be able to provide confirmation to medical institutions and other parties that they can make choices for you.

 When to use a Minnesota Medical Power of Attorney: